 The Newari community of the state is all set to celebrate Indra Jatra, one of the major festivals of Newar or the Pradhan community.
 This year Indra Jatra falls on September 13.

-Indra Jatra, also called as ‘Yenya’ is the biggest festival for the Newar community and is celebrated with much pomp and gaiety.
+Indra Jatra, also called ‘Yenya’ is the biggest festival for the Newar community, celebrated with much pomp and gaiety.

-Indra means the king of heaven and also the God of rain, while Jatra means procession.
-Thus, Indra Jatra is a celebration in thanking Lord Indra.
+‘Indra’ means the king of heaven and also the God of rain, while ‘Jatra’ means procession.
+Thus, Indra Jatra is a celebration for thanking Lord Indra.
 The festival also celebrates the arrival of autumn season.
-The devotees, especially the farmers, thank the rain God.
+The devotees, especially the farmers, thank the rain god.
 Devotees also worship Vairav/Bhairab, who is believed to be the destroyer of evil, Lord Ganesh and Kumari, the living goddess.

 The festival onsets by remembering the deceased family members who passed away during the past year, by offering oil lamps.
 On the main day of the festival, a large number of Newari people gather together, which is later followed by religious processions accompanied by traditional musical ornaments.
 Lakhay dance is performed by masked dancers and various other traditional performances mark the celebrations.

-Another main attraction on the day is the Kumari Jatra during which a chariot bearing the living goddess’s (who lives in Nepal) portrait is taken out for the procession.
+Another main attraction of the day is the Kumari Jatra, during which a chariot bearing the living goddess’ (who resides in Nepal) portrait is taken out for the procession.